UstadMobile/UstadMobile/PULLREQUEST-CHECKLIST.md

 * If adding any third-party assets via any system other than Gradle dependencies you must check to ensure it is available under a compatible open license.
 If the license is not contained in the file itself, you must place a text file in the same directory in the source code with a link to its original URL and the license under which it is used.

 * If new strings are added you must screenshot the string as it is used within the app and save the screenshot into translate-screenshots where the filename must be ```string_name.png``` (string_name as per name of the string in the XML file).

+* There must be no hardcoded strings that should be variables.
+Strings may be hardcoded if they will never change e.g. when path segments based on a API specificiation.
+They must not be hardcoded where they might change (e.g. server endpoints etc).

 #### Automated tests